samblenny/ocfpga/experiments/11_try_picorv32/README.md

 *work in progress*

+1. **Build a PicoRV32 bitstream**:
-1. My initial attempt at building a PicoRV32 pretty much just worked, producing a bitstream file that looks like I could flash it to my OrangeCrab 85F.
+   My initial attempt at building a PicoRV32 pretty much just worked, producing a bitstream file that looks like I could flash it to my OrangeCrab 85F.
 I didn't try to run this because it's very unlikely that the IO pins are configured reasonably.